MicrosoftDocs/customer-insights/ci-docs/connect-service-principal.md

 # Connect to an Azure Data Lake Storage account by using an Azure service principal

-This article discusses how to connect Dynamics 365 Customer Insights with an Azure Data Lake Storage account by using an Azure service principal instead of storage account keys.
+Dynamics 365 Customer Insights provides an option to connect to an Azure Data Lake Storage account by using an Azure service principal instead of storage account keys.

-Automated tools that use Azure services should always have restricted permissions.
+Automated tools that use Azure services must have restricted permissions.
 Instead of having applications sign in as a fully privileged user, Azure offers service principals.
-You can use service principals to securely [add or edit a Common Data Model folder as a data source](connect-common-data-model.md) or [create or update an environment](create-environment.md).
+Use service principals to securely [add or edit a Common Data Model folder as a data source](connect-common-data-model.md) or [create or update an environment](create-environment.md).

-> [!IMPORTANT]
->
+## Prerequisites

-> - The Data Lake Storage account that will use the service principal must be Gen2 and have [hierarchical namespace enabled](/azure/storage/blobs/data-lake-storage-namespace).
+- The Data Lake Storage account that will use the service principal must be Gen2.
 Azure Data Lake Gen1 storage accounts are not supported.
+- The Data Lake Storage account must have [hierarchical namespace enabled](/azure/storage/blobs/data-lake-storage-namespace).
-> - You need admin permissions for your Azure tenant to create a service principal.
+- Admin permissions for your Azure tenant to create a service principal.

 ## Create an Azure service principal for Customer Insights